National Football League

 The NFL treats the "old" Cleveland Browns (? - 1995) and the 1999 expansion team as a single franchise for historical purposes, and I have accordingly lumped all helmets from those periods together, although in reality the 1995 Browns "became" the 1996 Baltimore Ravens.

 *2 This design was worn during a home game against the Cincinnati Bengals in 2006, as the Browns used "the uniform worn during the first three years of Jim Brown's Hall of Fame career - from 1957-59" (source: article by Steve King at clevelandbrowns.com).
 The article also stated "The last time that numbers appeared on either side of the helmet was from 1957-60, and the last time a single white stripe was used was from 1952 until 1960, when the two brown stripes were added".
-The design was again used November 25, 2007, during a home game against the Houston Texans, and will apparently be used in the future during the Browns' next game following the Thanksgiving holiday.
+The design was again used during home games on November 25, 2007 (vs Houston) and October 13, 2008 (vs New York Giants).

 PITTSBURGH STEELERS

 The circular logo has always been worn on the right sides of the Steelers' helmets, with the left sides always "blank".
-I've shown the logo on the left side here just to be consistent with the rest of this web site.
+I have depicted the logo on the left side here to avoid what I consider to be two less attractive options - a series of "blank" helmet images for the Steelers, or a series of helmet images facing the opposite direction from the others at the website.

 *1 The traditional logo was first used during the tenth game of the 1962 season, a home game against the Washington Redskins.
 It was worn on yellow helmet shells during this game and the last four games of the regular season.